Enabling Fast Differentially Private SGD via Just-in-Time Compilation and Vectorization: Empirical Findings

 We evaluate the aforementioned implementations of DPSGD in runtime and memory consumption on four datasets: \textbf{MNIST}~\cite{lecun1998mnist}, a handwritten digit recognition dataset with 60,000 training images of size 28$\times$28 each, \textbf{CIFAR10}~\cite{Krizhevsky09learningmultiple}, a dataset of small colour images with 60,000 training examples of size 32$\times$32$\times$3 each, \textbf{IMDb}~\cite{imdb2011}, a movie review sentiment classification dataset with 25,000 training examples padded to a sequence length of 256 each, and \textbf{Adult} ~\cite{Dua:2019}, containing 45,220 examples with 104 features, which was preprocessed via methods from~\cite{IyengarNSTTW19}.

 We perform our evaluations on six different architectures.
 We start with the smallest dataset, Adult, training a 105-parameter logistic regression model and a 5,532-parameter fully-connected neural network (FCNN).
 Next, we train an MNIST classifier, using a convolutional neural network architecture with 26,010 parameters which we refer to as MNIST CNN.
 Then, we train a CIFAR10 convolutional neural network classifier architecture with 605,226 parameters used by Papernot et al.~\cite{papernot2020tempered}.
 We refer to this network as CIFAR10 CNN.
-For IMDb, we use an LSTM network and Embedding network with 1,081,002 and 160,098 parameters, respectively.
+For IMDb, we use an LSTM network and Embedding network with 1,081,002 and 160,098 parameters, respectively, demonstrating the method on a relatively large model..
 Full descriptions of our architectures appear in Section~\ref{sec:arch}.
 This selection covers the common data and architecture types at realistic sizes for differentially private learning.
-In particular, we did not consider the exceptionally large models which are now prevalent in non-private machine learning.
+In particular, we did not consider the exceptionally large models which are not prevalent in non-private machine learning.
 This is because the noise introduced by DPSGD scales with the square root of the number of parameters, so such large models typically get trivial accuracy, and more modest-sized architectures are preferred.
 These architectures were selected because they resemble the models used in the DPSGD tutorials released by TensorFlow Privacy and Opacus.
 The fully connected network and the logistic regression model are a mainstay in classification and therefore were included.
 The LSTM model with this architecture is undocumented to the best of our knowledge and is an example of a larger model.

-We compare a number of different methods for fast DPSGD, including JAX~\cite{FrostigJL18, BradburyFHJLMW18}, BackPACK~\cite{DangelKH20}, the chain-rule based method (CRB)~\cite{Goodfellow15, RochetteMT19}, Opacus~\cite{Opacus20}, PyVacy~\cite{pyvacy19}, TensorFlow Privacy (TFP)~\cite{tfp18} and our modification of TFP, dubbed \ctfp.
-For TensorFlow based frameworks, we evaluate performance both with and without XLA JIT compilation.
+We compare a number of different methods for fast DPSGD, including JAX~\cite{FrostigJL18, BradburyFHJLMW18}, BackPACK~\cite{DangelKH20}, the chain-rule based method (CRB)~\cite{Goodfellow15, RochetteMT19}, Opacus~\cite{YousefpourSSTPMNGBZCM21}, PyVacy~\cite{pyvacy19}, TensorFlow Privacy (TFP)~\cite{tfp18} and our modification of TFP, dubbed \ctfp.
+For TensorFlow based frameworks, we evaluate performance both with and without XLA JIT compilation in both TF 1 and TF 2.
 We refer to TensorFlow 2 and JAX as \textit{modern XLA-compiled libraries}, since the XLA integration in the TensorFlow 1 implementations is limited.
 When possible, we base our implementations on the idiomatic examples provided by the libraries.